 Check Ignition Coil:

 The engine won’t start if the ignition coil is defective.
-Diagnose it, if the spark plug is in working condition, test the ignition coil, using an ignition coil tester.
+So, diagnose it, if the spark plug is in working condition, test the ignition coil, using an ignition coil tester.
 If it is defective, replace it.

 The engine is turning over when the recoil starter assembly engages with the crankshaft.
 The engine won’t start till the recoil starter assembly is defective.
 Remove the starter assembly and check it out if it’s functional or not.